AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/social/social-functions/set-up-linkedin-lead-gen-forms.md

    ![](assets/image2016-11-29-10-3a51-3a11.png)

-1. Enter a **Display Name** for your service, select the **LinkedIn Lead Gen **service from the drop-down, and click **Next**.
+1. Enter a **Display Name** for your service, select the **LinkedIn Lead Gen** service from the drop-down, and click **Next**.

    ![](assets/linkedin-lead-gen.png)

-1. Marketo opens a new tab in the same browser to [www.linkedin.com](http://www.linkedin.com).
-Log into LinkedIn using the account you want to use for the integration.
+1. Marketo opens a new tab in the same browser to [linkedin.com](https://www.linkedin.com).
+Log in to LinkedIn using the account you want to use for the integration.

    >[!NOTE]
    >